 Give your feedback and move ahead.
 Click on Next.
 You will see the following screen.

-Your system might take a while to process the roll back and read the settings of your previous Windows version.
+Your system might take a while to process the rollback and read the settings of your previous Windows version.
 Sit back and enjoy a cup of coffee.
-Note the important warning – you need to know or remember your password you used to sign on into your previous Windows version.
+Note the important warning – you need to know or remember the password you used to sign in to your previous Windows version.